GaloisInc/pirate/spec/elf_extensions.rst

 Special Sections
 ----------------

-We add six new special sections to the relocatable ELF format.
+We add five new special sections to the relocatable ELF format.
 Like Linux special sections, these are identified by their section names, so the ``sh_type`` fields in their section headers should be set to ``SHT_NULL``.